What Is HPV and How Does it Affect the Body?

 If you have any of these symptoms, it is important to see a health-care provider immediately.

 There’s a lot of confusion around how HPV may be transmitted.
-Let’s clear up the facts by reviewing what’s true and what’s not when it comes to HPV transmission.
+Let’s clear up the facts.

 - Myth 1: HPV is only transmitted through sexual intercourse.

-Fact: HPV is transmitted through skin-to-skin contact, which means that it can be spread through sexual activity other than intercourse.
-This includes skin-to-skin or skin-to-mucosa contact, including penile-oral, vaginal-oral, penile-anal, and vaginal-penile sex (2). - Myth 2: You can only get HPV if you’ve had multiple sexual partners.
+Fact: HPV is transmitted through skin-to-skin contact, which means that it can be spread through sexual activity other than intercourse (2). - Myth 2: You can only get HPV if you’ve had multiple sexual partners.

-Fact: HPV can be transmitted through contact with an infected person, regardless of how many sexual partners you have had.
-Even if you’ve only had one sexual partner, you can still contract HPV if your partner is infected. - Myth 3: Condoms completely protect you from HPV.
+Fact: HPV can be transmitted through contact with one infected person, regardless of how many sexual partners you have had. - Myth 3: Condoms completely protect you from HPV.

 Fact: Using condoms correctly can lower your risk of getting HPV, however, it doesn’t prevent the risk entirely (2). - Myth 4: HPV is only a concern for women.

-Fact: HPV affects both men and women.
-While HPV is linked to cervical cancer in women, it can cause other cancers such as throat, penile, and anal cancers in men. - Myth 5: The HPV vaccine is only for teenagers.
+Fact: HPV affects both men and women. - Myth 5: The HPV vaccine is only for teenagers.

-Fact: Although it’s recommended that the HPV vaccine is given to children from the ages of 11 or 12, it can still be beneficial for older adults to prevent cancer and genital warts. - Myth 6: If you have HPV, you will definitely get cancer.
+Fact: Although it’s recommended that the HPV vaccine be given to children between 11 and 12, it is beneficial for older adults to prevent cancer and genital warts. - Myth 6: If you have HPV, you will definitely get cancer.

-Fact: The majority of HPV infections will be cleared by the body’s immune system and won’t cause long-term health issues.
-Only a small percentage of HPV infections cause cancer.
-Additionally, regular screenings and vaccinations can prevent HPV-related cancer. - Myth 7: Only women can contract HPV.
+Fact: The majority of HPV infections are cleared by the body’s immune system.
+Only a small percentage of HPV infections cause cancer, and regular screenings and vaccinations can prevent it.

-Every year, HPV leads to around 36,000 cases of cancer in both women and men; vaccination is one of the best ways to effectively and safely protect yourself.
+Every year, HPV leads to around 36,000 cases of cancer in both women and men; vaccination is one of the best ways to protect yourself.
 The vaccine works best when given before any exposure to the virus, which is why it’s recommended for those aged 11 to 12.

-An important part of preventing and diagnosing HPV is screening, which involves checking for HPV even when there aren’t any symptoms.
-Cervical cancer screening is a routine part of health care, which involves an HPV test that checks cervical cells for high-risk HPV, a pap smear that detects cervical cell changes, or a combination HPV/pap co-test that checks for both.
+Screening involves checking for HPV even when there aren’t any symptoms.
+Cervical cancer screening involves an HPV test that checks cervical cells for high-risk HPV, a pap smear that detects cervical cell changes, or a combination HPV/pap co-test that checks for both.
 Anal pap tests can sometimes be done, however, there are no screening tests for oropharyngeal, penile, or vaginal cancer (3).

 HPV will usually go away on its own.
-However, HPV can also cause dysplasia, which is the abnormal growth of cervical, anal, oropharyngeal, vaginal, penile, or vulvar cells.
-Moderate- to high-grade dysplasias should be treated in the following ways:
+However, HPV can also cause dysplasia, which is the abnormal growth of cells, which should be treated with surgery, topical therapies, cold knife conization, or a Loop Electrosurgical Excision Procedure (LEEP) (3).

 Living with HPV: Tips and Support